 Lawns are a desirable feature to have around homes and businesses, but they also require a steady amount of maintenance.
 Areas that experience heavy foot or vehicle traffic, like golf courses and walking paths, often need even more attention than the basic maintenance that most lawns are able to survive on.
 Left unattended, grass in these areas can experience declining health and difficulty recovering from damages caused by compacted soil and worn-down plants.

-Here are some ways to avoid letting a beautiful lawn go to waste from high foot traffic:
+Here’s some ways to avoid letting a beautiful lawn go to waste from high foot traffic:

 There are some preventative steps you can take to avoid lawn damage altogether.
 The most obvious way to avoid foot traffic is to stop people and pets from walking across it.
 Cordon off your lawn with ropes or signs directing people to walk around or take another route.
 Apply treatment that repels dogs from walking across or defecating on your lawn.

 If foot traffic is unavoidable, make sure to aerate your lawn frequently with a punch-core aerator.
 This helps keep the soil from becoming compacted, which can prevent water, oxygen, and nutrients from reaching the plant roots.